akamai/cli-property-manager/docs/api.md

 <a name="DevOps+save"></a>

 ### devOps.save(projectName, environmentName)
-Save ruletree to backend for a particular project and environment name
+Save ruletree to backend for a particular pipeline and environment name

 **Kind**: instance method of [<code>DevOps</code>](#DevOps)